 Pesto is one of the easiest sauces to make, as it requires no cooking, just a quick combining of fresh ingredients.
-This recipe makes enough pesto for dinner tonight plus 2 additional dishes (see related recipes at left).
+This recipe makes enough pesto for dinner tonight plus 2 additional dishes.

 Storage tip: The pesto sauce can be stored in an airtight container in the refrigerator for up to 2 days or in the freezer for up to 2 months.
 Press a piece of plastic wrap on the surface of the pesto before storing to prevent discoloration.

 - 4 large garlic cloves, minced

 - 1 cup olive oil